AndreRudolph/impulsephp-doc/docs/client/assets.md

 <h6><a id="app-js">app.js</a></h6>

+The app.js is the entry point of the complete javascript application.
+Its purpose is to create the Impulse App instance, sets the configuration (see section below) and to run it.

 As a foreword, every client implementation of components should extend the <span class="code-hint">AbstractComponent</span> class.
 This ensures a correct setup and lifecycle for that component.
 Please only do not extend the class if you absolutely know what you need to do.